replicatedhq/kots/design/variadic_config.md

 1. Downstream changes are applied.
 1. Completed manifests are sent to the operator to get deployed.

-### Use Cases:
+### Target Use Cases:

-1. Template Resources example: create new Kafaka instance.
+1. Template Resources example: create new Kafka instance.
     * Customers can click "Add an Kafka" in the Kotsadm console and specify multi copies of configuration items for dynamic resource creation.
     * There will be some MVP validation of templates resources:
         * At least X instances of templated resources